Smoked Mojo Pork Recipe

-Mix dry ingredients together equal parts except for the cumin.
-Add about 1/2 as much of it (also optional).
+Mix dry ingredients together in equal parts except for the cumin.
+Add about ½ as much of it (also optional).

 Rub the pork with the dry ingredients and let it melt in while you’re heating up the smoker.

-Once smoker is stable at your favorite temp, insert pork on top shelves.
+Once the smoker is stable at your favourite temp, insert pork on top shelves.
 A higher temp is recommended because you are only cooking to 175-180 degrees for 4-5 hours.
 Check periodically for done-ness.

-Pecan wood is a nice choice for smoke flavor.
+Pecan wood is a nice choice for smoke flavour.

 If you add any liquid, use some fresh mojo sauce.

-Take remaining mojo marinade and boil until reduced by 1/2.
+Take the remaining mojo marinade and boil until reduced by ½.

-Cool mixture and add equal amount of chipotle mayo and whisk until smooth.
+Cool the mixture and add an equal amount of chipotle mayo and whisk until smooth.

 Remove pork from FTC and cube the meat into 1″ x 1″ pieces.

-Pile cubed meat on a bun and cover with desired amount of mayo mixture.
+Pile cubed meat on a bun and cover it with the desired amount of mayo mixture.